 The next thing we’re looking for on the horizon is the introduction of online and mobile sports betting options in Delaware.
 This is going to be a huge step for the state since gamblers will no longer have to present themselves in person at a casino in order to place single-game bets.

 The timeline on this is unclear but what happens in 2019 will be a big indicator of what’s to come.

 Here are the next steps for the future of sports betting in Delaware, although there is no guarantee if any of these things will come to fruition.

-We’re sure there were a couple eyebrows raised by outsiders when it was announced that Delaware was the first State to legalize online sports betting.
-It’s certainly not the biggest state, or the first place that comes to mind when you think of sports betting.
+We’re sure there were a couple of eyebrows raised by outsiders when it was announced that Delaware was the first state to legalize online sports betting.
+It’s certainly not the biggest state or the first place that comes to mind when you think of sports betting.